Park is closed

 Park management

 The area was proclaimed a reserve in 1986 to protect the historical remains.
 Today the Palmer Goldfield Resources Reserve is managed to preserve and present the rich mining and cultural heritage of the area.
-Joint management by the Department of Environment, Science and Innovation and the Department of Resources, ensures that both mining interests and historical sites are considered.
+Joint management by the Department of the Environment, Tourism, Science and Innovation and the Department of Resources, ensures that both mining interests and historical sites are considered.
 There are many active mining leases operating in the area.
 The general public are not permitted to use prospecting, panning or metal detector equipment in the Palmer Goldfield Resources Reserve.
 Fines apply.

 Tourism information links